 John Muster was a private in Company I of the 20th Indiana Volunteer Infantry.
 October 1, 1861, Confederate forces seized the steamer Fanny and those onboard in North Carolina.
 John Muster, who listed his nationality and residence as Switzerland, spent time in Confederate prisons until the end of the war.
 In 1866, he settled in Valparaiso, Indiana, and married his wife Barbara.
 John Muster died young, and his widow outlived him by forty-three years.
 The Musters had eleven children and thirteen grandchildren.
 The youngest grandchild, born in 1926, was Bill Muster, my father.

 In the mid-2000s, I found the names of my ancestors John and Barbara Muster when a relative sent me Barbara Muster's obituaries.
 A little later, through Ancestry.com, I found out that John Muster fought in the Civil War.
 Finally, the story came alive when historical researcher Lee Oxford contacted me in about 2010.
-He told me of John Muster's capture on the Outer Banks, and that he was writing a book about it.
+He was researching his book, and told me of John Muster's capture on the Outer Banks.
 Many men died in the Civil War, and the suffering of prisoners was notorious.
 However, I am grateful that John Muster lived through it and had all the children.
 If not for that, none of us Musters would be here.

 Lee Oxford's book is now available on Amazon.com: The Civil War on Hatteras: The Chicamacomico Affair and the Capture of the US Gunboat Fanny, new in May 2013.
 After the South captured the Fanny, they used it to patrol that area for the rest of the war, so it was a big loss for the North.

 Directly following the book's release, I met Daniel Swacina, whose wife is a descendant of John Muster, and Jean Renfro, another descendant.
 Jean is a genealogist who is gathering family information.
 Jean gave us this obituary for John Muster.